Things We Lost to the Water: Production

 Nguyen had wanted to explore his parents' history in Vietnam and why they had chosen to leave in the 1970s.
 However, due to the lack of a Vietnamese community where he lived in the suburbs of Washington, the topic never came up.
 He became inspired to write the novel after visiting the Vietnamese community in New Orleans in 2012 and began writing the novel while pursuing his MFA at McNeese State University.

 Reception

-Critical reception
+Reviews

 Bryan Washington for The New York Times wrote, "Nguyen’s narrative strikes a very elusive balance: vast in scale and ambition, while luscious and inviting — enchanting, really — in its intimacy."
 Thúy Đinh for NPR wrote, "'Things We Lost to the Water' gracefully manages to be both panoramic and specific, allegorical and literal."
 Kirkus Reviews wrote, "Debut author Nguyen movingly portrays the way adopted homes can become as cherished and familiar as ancestral ones...but also the truth that new loves can never quite heal old wounds.'

+Awards and honors

 The novel was selected as one of 11 books on Barack Obama's summer 2021 reading list.

-The novel was longlisted for the 2022 Andrew Carnegie Medal for Excellence in Fiction.
+The novel was longlisted for the 2021 Aspen Words Literary Prize and the 2022 Andrew Carnegie Medal for Excellence in Fiction.